Persistent cannabis users show neuropsychological decline from childhood to midlife

 The authors caution that the study has a number of limitations and additional research is required to refine the results and confirm certain aspects of the findings: “Although we were able to rule out a set of plausible alternative explanations for the association between persistent cannabis use and neuropsychological functioning such as premorbid neuropsychological deficit and hard-drug and alcohol dependence among persistent cannabis users, our data cannot definitively attest to whether this association is causal.”
 The data were self-reported by study participants with no external source of validation.
 Moreover, “additional research is needed to define the parameters of use sufficient to produce neuropsychological impairment, such as the quantity, frequency, and age-of-onset of use.
 Our findings suggest that regular cannabis use before age 18 y predicts impairment, but others have found effects only for younger ages (10, 15).”

-Tags: drugs, addiction, mental health, youth, cognition
+Keywords: drugs, addiction, mental health, youth, cognition, decriminalization

 Read the issue-related New York Times article titled "Marijuana Use Growing Among Teenagers."